Skip to main content

 Training also helps build your team by bringing them together, allowing them to network and fellowship with those in similar roles.
 The time should include interaction and connection, not just information.

-I love being a leader, but I am so thankful for all the beneficial training I have had.
+I love being a leader, and I am so thankful for all the beneficial training I’ve experienced.
 You could likely call me a training junkie because I go even if I think I have heard it all before.

-How can BOW help you design training for your team?
+How can BOW help you train your team?

 Leave a Reply